MckaidG/OvertimeApp/README.md

 ## UI:
 - x Bootstrap -> formatting
-- Icons from Font Awesome
+- x Icons from glyphicons
 - x Update the styles for forms

-## Refactor TODOS:
+## TODOS:
-- Refactor user association integration test in post_spec
-- Refactor posts/_form for admin user with status
-- Fix post_spec.rb:82 to use factories
+- Integrate validation for phone attr in User:
+	# No spaces or dashes
+  # all characters have to be a number
+  # exactly 10 characters